paulirish/devtools-frontend/front_end/ui/components/docs/building-ui-documentation/ComponentPerformance.md

 We did this to avoid having to immediately implement batched rendering.

 However, this decision came with a performance penalty.
 Lit will only trigger a re-render of a component if one of its properties changes.
 But when we pass in a new object on each render, we are effectively triggering a re-render every time.
-Normally this impact isn't noticable, and most components don't re-render with the frequency required to cause performance issues.
+Normally this impact isn't noticeable, and most components don't re-render with the frequency required to cause performance issues.
 When a component that takes an object via `set data()` is frequently re-rendered, that causes a non-negligible amount of garbage collection to tidy up the one-use objects we create.

 Therefore, if a component is re-rendered often and you are seeing issues, you can switch it to: